The plan to responsibly resume play for your local leagues is emerging as follows due to COVID-19:

 Who can join?

-PGA Jr. League is open to any child 13 years of age and under.
-Please note a child cannot be 14 years of age PRIOR TO 8/1/18, which coincides with the end of the regular season.
+PGA Jr. League is open to any child 13 years of age and under as of July 31.
 The recommended minimum age is 9, however many Captains permit younger players to participate.

 PGA Jr. League is open to both boys and girls!
 Due to the program's nurturing scramble format, all teammates can work together and contribute to winning their game, regardless of gender.
 Boys and girls of similar ability play and compete together in any match pairing (boy-and-girl, girl-and-girl, boy-and-boy).
 There are no separate divisions or tee boxes and yardages to play from.